AdguardTeam/KnowledgeBase/docs/adguard-for-windows/overview.md

 **AdGuard Assistant**

+AdGuard Assistant is Legacy Assistant that you may use if the new Assistant is not available for your browser.
 The name of this extension is quite deliberate: it actually assists the user in changing basic AdGuard settings right in the browser, without the need to open the app itself.
 AdGuard Assistant works with all Microsoft Windows compatible browsers.
 In addition, the AdGuard Assistant icon will not be displayed on websites listed as exceptions by the user and on certain web pages where there is a risk of incorrect content display.
-You can find detailed description of capabilities and adjustment methods of AdGuard Assistant in the relevant section of our Knowledge Database.

 **AdGuard Extra**